psantalla/ze-assessment/README.md

 ## Context
 This exercise has **no strict time limit**, but it shouldn’t take more than **20 minutes** to complete.
 We’re looking for **precision in execution and good decision-making**—focus on a well-structured and scalable implementation.
 Once submitted, we aim to review your work within **72 hours**.

 You received a **`.fig` file in the project root** containing the design.
 Open it in **Figma** to view the section to implement.
 Normally, you’d get desktop, tablet, and mobile versions, but this time only desktop is available.

+### Why?
-The mobile and tablet versions got lost, so you’ll need to **adapt the design to be fully responsive**.
-The project notes suggest that a **1.19 typography scale** works well for mobile.
+Well… the mobile and tablet versions got lost.
+It happens.
+If this were a real project, you'd probably reach out to the designer—but in this case, you’ll need to **adapt the design to be fully responsive**.
+The project notes suggest that a **1.19 typography scale** works well for mobile, so that might be a good starting point.

 ### Tech Guidelines
 - Use **vanilla HTML and CSS**.